ChooseWhy Choose This Program?

 Program faculty lead several ICAs.
 These SOA 272 courses provide rich opportunities for extended and deep work with faculty engaging in vibrant research settings such as Bali, Costa Rica, and South Africa.

-Please visit the Office of International Studies to learn more about study abroad at Goucher.
+Please visit the Office of Global Education to learn more about study abroad at Goucher.

 Opportunities & Internships